ElementalMinecraftGaming/TwitterMC/README.md

 # TwitterMC
-Allows you to use Twitter from minecraft!
+Allows you to use Twitter from minecraft.

 Current features: Posting

 Current Commands: /twitter

 Current Perms: twitter.use | twitter.post

+Hope that you like it!

 [![](https://poggit.pmmp.io/shield.state/TwitterMC)](https://poggit.pmmp.io/p/TwitterMC)